destel/rill/README.md

 ## Example Usage
-Here is a basic example demonstrating how **ForEach** can be used to process a list of items concurrently and handle errors.
+Consider a basic example demonstrating how **ForEach** can be used to process a list of items concurrently and handle errors.

 [Full runnable example](https://pkg.go.dev/github.com/destel/rill#example-ForEach)